 Swyft Filings offers EIN services for small businesses in Indiana.
 Find more information here.

-Maintaining Your Indiana LLC
+Phase Two: Maintaining Your Indiana LLC

 The first phase of creating your Indiana LLC is complete and now you are ready for the next set of steps that will prepare your LLC to conduct business.